adamreisnz/ngGo/JGF.md

 		copyright: "Copyright 2014",

 		// Any comment about the game record itself
-		comment: "This is my first JGF game record",
+		comment: "This is my first JGF game record"

-		// If converted from SGF, this node will contain additional information
-		sgf: {

-			// The application that created the SGF file
-			application: "wGo v2.3.1",

-			// The SGF file format
-			format: 4
-		}
 	},

 	// Game information